uhop/node-re2/README.md

 /(cat|dog)\1/.test("dogcat"); // false
 ```

-If this kind of matching is essential for your application, you should use `RegExp`.
+If your application uses this kind of matching, you should use `RegExp`.

 ## Release history

+- 1.0.0 *implemeted all `RegExp` methods, and all relevant `String` methods*
 - 0.9.0 *the initial public release*